 Honorable Laurence H. Silberman, United States District Court, District of Columbia, 1990 – 1991

 Jeffrey M. Wintner

 Jeffrey M. Wintner has been a member of the Litigation Department of Wachtell, Lipton, Rosen & Katz since 1992 and partner since 1997.
-His practice focuses on constitutional law, products liability, mass tort, insurance, class action and appellate litigation, and in negotiating complex settlements.
+His practice focuses on mass tort defense strategy, including both litigation and designing and negotiating complex resolutions, as well as on constitutional law, products liability, insurance, class action and appellate litigation.